What is the advanced sleep workshop?

 After the workshop, we provide a package of telephone support to support parents/carers with behavioural interventions.

-Telephone support is predominantly undertaken by Theresa Ross, our sleep specialist health visitor.
+Telephone support is undertaken by a member of our team.

 Why do we run the workshop?